ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 }
 ```

-Start by running the `terraform init` command.
+Run the `terraform init` command.
 This should be the first command executed after creating a new Terraform configuration.
 It creates the Terraform configuration files in your working directory.

 ```console
 terraform init
 ```

-The message `Terraform has been successfully initialized!` should be displayed on your terminal, as shown:
+The message `Terraform has been successfully initialized!` will be displayed on your terminal:

 ```output
 Initializing the backend...